 Figure 2.
 Relevant papers on BIM and building energy efficiency were published in each year between 1985 and 2020.

 4.2.
-Keywords occurrence analysis
+Keyword occurrence analysis

-Based on the analysis methods described in Section 3.7, three keyword maps were created as follows: 1) a map of the most common keywords to identify the most analyzed areas in BIM and energy efficiency; 2) a map of moderately common keywords to identify the moderately analyzed areas in BIM and building energy efficiency; 3) a map of the least common keywords to identify the areas that are in the early development stage.
+Based on the analysis methods described in Section 3.7, three keyword maps were created as follows: 1) a map of the most common keywords (most commonly occurring in research papers) to identify the most analyzed areas in BIM and energy efficiency; 2) a map of moderately common keywords to identify the moderately analyzed areas in BIM and building energy efficiency; 3) a map of the least common keywords to identify the areas that are in the early development stage.
+Keyword analysis allows conclusions to be drawn about the dominant research and applied methods.